LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-tudor-acids-influential-lps-from-1993-2020/index.md

   - imported/picks-tudor-acids-influential-lps-from-1993-2020/image1262.jpeg
 description: >-
   Tudor Acid is in the HOUSE motherfuckers.
-This is one seriously wiggy boi over here, he&#39;s been wigging people out with his naughty fucking synths for many years, the most recent of which have seen him bringing his live acid/electro experiments to Threads radio, lugging his Roland boxes to collaborative gigs around London, and just [...]Read More...
+This is one seriously wiggy boi over here, he's been wigging people out with his naughty fucking synths for many years, the most recent of which have seen him bringing his live acid/electro experiments to Threads radio, lugging his Roland boxes to collaborative gigs around London, and just [...]Read More...
 published: true
 tags: feature
 featured: false